Search engine optimization (SEO) gets a bad reputation as being one of the hardest parts of marketing to succeed in.

 - Bold and italicize text to break up longer paragraphs of text or to highlight a particular sentence

-- Images as possible so you can see what we’re talking about instead of just reading about it
+- Images so website visitors can see what you’re talking about instead of just reading about it

-- Bullet points to help show our point without adding unnecessary filler words
+- Bullet points to help show your point without adding unnecessary filler words

-All of this helps our website visitors come to an article, sales page, or landing page and be able to skim it over to see if it’s the content they were looking for.
-If the answer is yes, they’ll stay awhile and read what we have to say.
+All of this helps website visitors when they come to an article, sales page, or landing page.
+Structuring key pages like this allows visitors to skim it over to see if it’s the content they were looking for.
+If the answer is yes, they’ll stay a while and read more of what you have to say.

 #2: Fix Your Broken Links

-This may not sound like a huge deal but if your content is full of broken links that lead to 404 pages, your readers and Google are going to be disappointed in you.
+Part of any search engine optimization strategy is a periodic review of internal links and external links.
+This may not sound like a huge deal but it is.
+If your content is full of broken links that lead to 404 pages, your readers and Google are going to be disappointed in you.

 There are 2 types of broken backlinks that you want to fix:

-- Outbound backlinks from another website to your website
+- Outbound backlinks from your website to another website

 #3: Don’t Skip Out On Your Meta Description

-While your meta description doesn’t have to do with your SEO ranking in terms of the content that you put into it—it does affect whether people click on your content or not.
+The meta description doesn’t have to do with your SEO ranking in terms of the content that you put into it.
+It does, however, affect whether people click on your content or not.
 You can boost your SEO ranking by having a killer meta description that makes people feel like it’s IMPOSSIBLE not to click on your article.

-Your meta description is the excerpt that goes underneath the title of your page or post on Google.
-For example, here’s the meta description for the website for our annual Traffic & Conversion Summit.
+Your meta description is the excerpt that goes underneath the title of your page or post when it shows up in Google SERP.
+For example, here’s the meta description for the website for the annual Traffic & Conversion Summit.

-For example, here’s an example of a meta description on our article, How To Attract Your Ideal Client:
+For example, here’s an example of a meta description from our article, How To Attract Your Ideal Client: